Reviews You Can Rely On

 Credit: Jason Peters

-The Mono did decently well in the first benchmark print but some of the thinnest features warped just a bit more than with some of the other ones.
+The Mono did decently well in our figurine print, but some of the thinnest features warped just a bit more than with some of the other ones.
 However, just about all of the other small features are very well-defined, even with the bridges and overhangs.
 The Eiffel Tower looks almost flawless, though it seems some of the smallest gaps got overexposed as they were filled — even after being thoroughly cleaned before post-curing.

 anycubic photon mono - the surface finish was impeccable.